sovrin-foundation/ssi-protocol/msg/std/core-message-structure.md

 At this point, just having a message structure outlined will continue to facilitate development of agents.
 By introducing this structure, necessary modifications will hopefully come to light as agent development continues.

-# Prior art
-[prior-art]: #prior-art

-I'm sure that Evernym and BC Gov. have been following a convention similar to that which is proposed here; comments from those who have already implemented differing message structures are especially encouraged to comment on differences and their advantages or disadvantages.